-Navy Announces Commitment of $6 Million to Kalaeloa Community Revitalization
+Navy Announces Commitment of $6 million to Kalaeloa Community Revitalization

+Kalaeloa is located on the site of former Naval Air Station Barbers Point that was active for 57 years of service from 1942 until 1999 when it was closed as part of the Base Realignment and Closure (BRAC) process and transferred to the state of Hawaii.

+“In my portfolio I focus on three ‘Cs’: communities, critical infrastructure, and climate action,” Berger said.
+“Strong critical infrastructure is foundational to a community and today we take a first step toward making a more resilient Kalaeloa.”

-grid supplying the Kalaeloa community Apr.
-25, 2023.
-Berger's visit to Hawaii helps demonstrate the work of the Department of the Navy and the EI&E portfolio and highlight the importance of Communities, Climate Action, and Critical Infrastructure.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Greg Hall)
+Secretary Berger is visiting Hawaii as part of a series of visits across the country from Earth Day to Arbor Day to demonstrate the work of the Department of the Navy and the EI&E portfolio to highlight the importance of Communities, Climate Action, and Critical Infrastructure.

 |Date Taken: